heyengel/architek/README.md

 Reduce building energy consumption, reduce operating costs and provide healthier indoor environments with increased use of natural ventilation.
 Understand time series correlations between weather and building occupancy data to predict future short term demand.
 I believe that significant cost and energy can be saved if the building automation system is able to anticipate demand.

 ## Approach
 There are two main factors that determine heating and cooling loads: the temperature outside and the number of occupants inside.
 A few hours before we all arrive for work in the morning, a building typically starts up and pre-heats or pre-cools our workspace.
 It does this without knowing how many people are coming to work and what temperature it will be outside.

 What if buildings knew this information ahead of time?
 Based on consultations with energy experts, we can save energy if the building was more proactive with advanced predicted data.

 <img src=images/weather-occupancy.png width=600 />

-For this high-level approach, BART data will be used to infer the percentage of people going to work in downtown San Francisco.
-Weather data will also be used to see if it affects work attendance.
+For this high-level approach, BART data was used to infer the percentage of people going to work in downtown San Francisco.
+Weather data will also be used to determine if it affects work attendance.

 <img src=images/bart-weather.png width=600 />